nqminds/SBOM-GAP/packages/docusaurus/docs/working-docs/cli/80-acknowledgements/80-acknowledgements.md

 ### CENTRIS:
 * Presents a precise and scalable methodology for identifying the reuse of modified open-source software (OSS), addressing the challenges of vulnerability propagation and license violation inherent in unmanaged OSS components.
 [Read the Paper on arXiv](https://arxiv.org/abs/2102.06182)

+### Binwalk
+* "Binwalk is a fast, easy to use tool for analyzing, reverse engineering, and extracting firmware images".
+[GitHub Repository](https://github.com/ReFirmLabs/binwalk)

 ## APIs

 ### Nist Vulnerabilities API: